DTU Course 02820: Python Programming

 You can demonstrate the program on the computer.
 It might give us a nice impression.
 The risk is that you cannot make the computer work or that it will take too much time to setup and draw attention away.
 If you choose to also demonstrate the program on a computer, be sure to rehearse that along with the oral presentation.

 You should expect that other students follow around and listen while you a given a presentation.
+There is also ordinary office noise in the hallway where we have the exam.
 You are welcome to follow around and listen to the other students while the they present.